Ken Starr urges trust in system for probing presidents

-Former independent counsel Kenneth Starr, who spearheaded the 1990s investigation into President Bill Clinton, says he wants the public to trust the checks and balances in the system established to hold presidents accountable.
+Former independent counsel Kenneth Starr, who spearheaded the 1990s investigation into President Bill Clinton, urged public trust in the checks and balances established for holding presidential administrations accountable, saying Wednesday that the system remains widely underappreciated.

-Starr's comments Wednesday came as he prepared to deliver a lecture at the University of New Mexico School of Law titled "Investigating the President, Now and Then."
+Starr's comments came ahead of a public lecture he delivered at the University of New Mexico School of Law.
+In his talk, he detailed more than a century of investigations involving the executive branch that have included the Watergate scandal, Starr's own four-year Whitewater probe and special counsel Robert Mueller's look now into whether the Trump campaign coordinated with Russia.

-Two decades ago, Starr presented a report to Congress that that led to Clinton's impeachment by the House.
-The former president was acquitted by the Senate.
+The lecture was titled "Investigating the President, Now and Then," with Starr — who remains a controversial figure — saying every investigation in the country's history has been politicized, and suggesting that the divided views of Mueller's probe are nothing new.

 Digital Access for only $0.99